Three-Month Research Fellowship

 - Funding: $28,000 will be transferred directly to the Fellow's home institution in three installments to help cover expenses incurred by this Research Fellowship.
 In addition, the Fellow's initial travel to, and final return journey from, Baylor will be covered, as will lodging in well-furnished, high-quality apartments.
 This brings the total value of this fellowship to approximately $33,000.

-- Residency: The Fellow will begin his or her residency in fall 2020.
-The Fellow will be expected to be in residence for a minimum of 80% of Baylor University’s regular fall semester, which in 2020 will run from August 24 through December 7.
+- Residency: The Fellow will begin their residency in fall 2021.
+The Fellow will be expected to be in residence for a minimum of 80% of Baylor University’s regular fall semester, which in 2021 will run from August 23 through December 8.

-- Requirements: The Fellow will primarily concentrate on his or her research at the ABL.
-Yet he or she will fulfill the following additional requirements:
+- Requirements: The Fellow will primarily concentrate on research at the ABL.
+Yet they will fulfill the following additional requirements:

-- Public Engagement: During his or her residency, the Fellow will deliver one major public address related to his or her research to the Baylor university community and/or to the constituents of the ABL.
+- Public Engagement: During their residency, the Fellow will deliver one major public address related to their research to the Baylor university community and/or to the constituents of the ABL.
 With permission of the Fellow, the ABL will create a video of this presentation that could be made available free of charge to the wider public.

-- Communication Plan: The Fellow will create a brief “communication plan” detailing how he or she would engage in some additional form of outreach to the university community and the world beyond.
+- Communication Plan: The Fellow will create a brief “communication plan” detailing how they would engage in some additional form of outreach to the university community and the world beyond.
 This requirement is deliberately flexible and we would welcome creative approaches by Fellows.
-Yet every communication plan should include the following: (1) at least one form of direct student engagement, such as offering a workshop or special session for Baylor undergraduates and/or graduate students; (2) some strategy for using digital tools and/or scholarly networks to share about his or her research at the ABL and related resources at the library.
+Yet every communication plan should include the following: (1) at least one form of direct student engagement, such as offering a workshop or special session for Baylor undergraduates and/or graduate students; (2) some strategy for using digital tools and/or scholarly networks to share about research at the ABL and related resources at the library.
 The ABL staff will assist the Fellow in fulfilling these goals.

-- Concluding Archival Report: At the close of the Fellow’s term, he or she will submit a brief report on rare items at the ABL that he or she found especially useful and/or that deserve further attention by scholars.
+- Concluding Archival Report: At the close of the fellowship, the Fellow will submit a brief report on rare items at the ABL that proved especially useful and/or that deserve further attention by scholars.
 This will be used by the ABL to aid future scholars with their research, update library catalogs, and promote the library’s collections.

 - Evaluation: To aid us in improving the Fellowship program, we ask that Fellows complete a brief survey and participate in an exit interview with the fellowship committee.